gabrielgoncalves95/lyricsGenerator/Readme.md

 # Deep Learning - Lyrics Generator

 A Deep Learning architecture for lyrics generation based on a specific musical genre.
-Different languages has absolutily different performances on the generated texts and demands a different model setting to have a resonable result on a new language.
+Different languages has absolutely different performances on the generated texts and demands a different model setting to have a resonable result on a new language.

 ## Data